AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-02-21-why-you-no-longer-enjoy-reading/index.md

 ## 2. You look at reviews before selecting a book to read

 Reading book reviews—or even a book's synopsis—is something that people do without much thought.
-It's an obvious first step when you're selecting a book to read.
+It's a natural first step when you're selecting a book to read.
 Why *wouldn't* you want to know what you're getting yourself into?
 Who just picks up a random book and starts reading it without any context?
 What if it's not worth your time?

 However, this can actually make you impatient as you read.
 You've probably experienced this before: a book's synopsis reveals a thrilling plot that piques your interest, but as soon as you start reading, you find yourself drowning in colorful prose about landscapes and people and little details that annoy you and only delay the satisfaction of getting to The Good Part.